tajroshith/Creating-EC2-VPC-via-Terraform/README.md

 ### Creating terraform.tfvars

-By default terraform.tfvars will load the variables to the the resources. we can modify accordingly as per our requirements.
+By default terraform.tfvars will load the variables to the the resources. we can define our subnet bit here so that it automates the creation of CIDR Block
 ```sh
 region     = "put-your-region-here"
 access_key = "put-your-access-key-here"